Pomiferous

 type: Cooking, Culinary, Cider, Jelly, Juice, Ornamental, Pie, Pollinization, Sauce

 summary: Conic and lightly ribbed.
-The faded, yellowish-tan base colour is partly covered with an orange-red wash, marked with thin, russet patches around the stem.
-Look for scattered, slightly raised lenticels.
+The faded, yellowish-tan skin colour is partly covered with an orange-red wash, marked with thin, russet patches around the stem.
+Look for scattered, slightly raised lenticels on the face of the apple.

 identification: Small and round, ranging to medium size, Conic to oval shape.
 The base colour is greenish-yellow, often with a pale, rusty-red blush on the sun-exposed face.
 Marked with small, brownish lenticels.
 The stem is stout and short, rising above the shoulders of its shallow/wide, pleated cavity.